dzackgarza/Notes/Class_Notes/2020/Fall/Algebraic Geometry/AlgebraicGeometry.md

 Recall that a sheaf of rings on a topological space $X$ is a ring $\mathcal{F}(U)$ for all open sets $U\subset X$ satisfying four properties:

-1. The empty set is mapped to zeor.
+1. The empty set is mapped to zero.

 2. The morphism $\mathcal{F}(U)\to \mathcal{F}(U)$ is the identity.